aunefyren/poenskelisten/README.md

 I recommend installing PHPMyAdmin (DB interface) either as a Docker image or locally (it comes pre-packaged in XAMPP).

-After accessing the DB through an interface, or by just running SQL commands, add an invitation code to the table ```inviations```.
+After accessing the DB through an interface, or by just running SQL commands, add an invitation code to the table ```invitations```.
 You should now be able to sign up using the code at Pønskelisten frontend.

 By default you can find the frontend at ```localhost:8080```.